What happens to a dream deferred?

-Sure enough, a royal baby was born in the midst of the Assyrian crisis, and Jerusalem was spared from the fate of the northern Kingdom’s capital of Samaria.
+Sure enough, a royal baby was born and Jerusalem was spared.
 And King Hezekiah was remembered as a good king.
 But, if you were expecting there to be no end to “the increase of his government and peace” or that he would continue a never-ending line of kings, you’d be left sorely disappointed.

 Similarly, when prophesying of the coming return from exile, the Book of Isaiah says:

 The voice of one crying in the wilderness:

 Make straight in the desert a highway for our God.

 Every valley shall be exalted and every mountain and hill brought low;